Rashycoder/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 File 7 has a functionthat prints the chessboard.
 File 8 has a function that prints the sum of the two diagonals of a square matrix of integers.

+File 100 hasa function thatsets the value of a pointer to a char.
+File 101 contains the password for the crackme2 executable.